pelias/openstreetmap/README.md

+# Pelias OpenStreetMap importer

+This repository is part of the [Pelias](https://github.com/pelias/pelias) project.
+Pelias is an open-source, open-data geocoder built by [Mapzen](https://www.mapzen.com/) that also powers [Mapzen Search](https://mapzen.com/projects/search).
+Our official user documentation is [here](https://mapzen.com/documentation/search/).

+## Overview

 | ![osm](http://wiki.openstreetmap.org/w/images/archive/c/c8/20110430164439%21Public-images-osm_logo.png) | The openstreetmap importer provides a way of parsing, mapping and augmenting OSM data in to elasticsearch.         |
 | ------------- |:-------------|